 Complicated UTIs are those that occur when certain predisposing factors are present.
-These factors include: Obstructed urinary flow due to congenital causes, prostatic obstruction or urinary stones; incomplete bladder emptying due to anatomic (prostatic or urethral) or neurogenic (congenital or aquired spinal cord abnormalities) reasons; vesicoureteral reflux, foreign bodies in the urinary tract (instruments, catheters, drainage tubes); systemic illness such as diabetes; pregnancy and males participating in anal intercourse.
+These factors include: Obstructed urinary flow due to congenital causes, prostatic obstruction or urinary stones; incomplete bladder emptying due to anatomic (prostatic or urethral) or neurogenic (congenital or acquired spinal cord abnormalities) reasons; vesicoureteral reflux, foreign bodies in the urinary tract (instruments, catheters, drainage tubes); systemic illness such as diabetes; pregnancy and males participating in anal intercourse.

-Uncomplicated UTI (cystitis, some pyelonephritis):
+Uncomplicated UTI (cystitis, some pyelonephritis)

-Complicated UTI (acute pyelonephritis):
+Complicated UTI (acute pyelonephritis)